sebastiantoh/tp/docs/UserGuide.md

 **Examples**:
 * `sale delete s/4` deletes the 4th sale made in the list.

-### Scheduled Meetings
+### Meetings

-StonksBook allows you to manage your scheduled meetings within the application.
+StonksBook allows you to manage your meetings within the application.

 #### Listing all meetings: `meeting list` \[Sebastian Toh Shi Jian\]